 3. Missing vital information

-There’s no point having a website if it doesn’t include relevant and vital information.
-Think about questions that you regularly get asked about your product or service and make sure they are answered.
+There’s no point having a website if it doesn’t include relevant and vital information about you and your business.
+Think about questions that you’re regularly asked about your product or service and make sure they’re answered.
 If you receive lots of common questions, create a dedicated FAQ page.

-Consider also why people are visting your website and what they might be looking to find whilst they are there.
+Consider also why people are visiting your website and what they might be looking to find whilst they’re there.
+Lay everything out in a clear and intuitive way so that your users don’t get frustrated trying to root through confusing menus or irrelevant information.

-Of course, you don’t want to go overboard and include every tiny bit of information because then you overwhelm people.
-If someone has a very specific or particular question, they will get in touch, but may sure you are covering, at a minimum, the most common and important details.
+Of course, you don’t want to go overboard and include every tiny thing because then you overwhelm people.
+If someone has a very specific or particular question, they’ll get in touch, but make sure you’re covering, at a minimum, the most common and important details about your business.

 4. Slow load time

-Online attention span is generally very low and people are now, more than ever, used to being served information with near-immediacy.
+Online attention span is generally very low and people are, more than ever, used to being served information with near immediacy.
 If your website takes five seconds to load, then you have likely lost a potential customer because they won’t stick around for that long.
+Research shows that users expect a website to load within two seconds!

-Mobile traffic is up to 58% and growing.
-If people are looking at your website on their phones and they have to zoom in to squint at the text or can’t click on too-small links, then you need to revamp your site and get it sorted.
+Mobile traffic is up to 55% and growing.
+If people are looking at your website on their phones and they have to zoom in to read text or can’t click on too-small links, then you need to revamp your site and get it sorted.
+Websites should be flexible enough that they look good and work well on both mobile and desktop.

 To see how my virtual assistant services can help you with your website, please get in touch.